Skip to content

 Hues noted, “Now, therefore, there are but three Stars of the first magnitude that I could perceive in all those parts which are never seene here in England.
 The first of these is that bright Star in the sterne of Argo which they call Canobus.
 The second is in the end of Eridanus.
 The third is in the right foote of the Centaure.”

 Ancient Greeks and Romans could not see Canopus.
-However, the constellation Carina was once part of a larger constellation, the Argo Navis, which represented the ship of Jason and the Argonauts, with Canopus marking the ship’s rudder or keel.
+However, the constellation Carina was once part of a larger constellation, Argo Navis, which represented the ship of Jason and the Argonauts, with Canopus marking the ship’s rudder or keel.
 Canopus was the Alpha star of Argo Navis, which was later divided into three smaller constellations: Carina (the Keel), Puppis (the Stern), and Vela (the Sails).

 Ancient Mesopotamians knew Canopus as NUN-ki.
 The star represented the city of Eridu in Babylonian star catalogues.
 Today, the star commonly known as Nunki is Sigma Sagittarii in Sagittarius constellation.